nio-blocks/tcp_sockets/README.md

 ---------
 This block will output a 'response' signal containing the response from the socket up to 8192 bytes.

 TCPserver
 ===========

-This block binds a streaming TCP Server socket on the selected ip address and port.
-Spawns thread to listen (blocking) for new remote connections with a backlog queue of 1.
+This block binds a streaming TCP Server socket on the selected IP address and port.
+Spawns thread to listen for new remote connections with a backlog queue of 1.

 Properties
 --------------